vaastav/CS416-Tanks/PROPOSAL.md

 * Team members are diligent and punctual.

 * All members are good at researching, as well as solving potential issues.

+* Vaastav knows Stewart who wrote Dinv and is familiar with ShiViz and GoVector.

 ## Weaknesses